stride3d/stride-docs/en/manual/platforms/set-the-graphics-platform.md

     ![Select graphics platform](media/change-graphics-platform.png)

-    If you select **Default**, Xenko uses the graphics platform appropriate for your platform (eg Windows, Android) when you build.
+    If you select **Default**, Stride uses the graphics platform appropriate for your platform (eg Windows, Android) when you build.

 | Platform      | Default graphics platform
 |---------------|-------------